-In Medias Res: Definition and Examples That Start a Story in the Middle
+In Medias Res: Definition and Examples To Start a Story in the Middle

 As discussed in Homer's epic poems, both open in medias res and don't really go into backstory until further on in the narrative.

-Just as Homer did (or Lucas, for that matter), you can skip right to the meat of the story and test out the classic storytelling method.
+Just as Homer did, you can skip right to the meat of the story and test out the classic storytelling method.

 Who knows, maybe this will be your new favorite literary technique!